 Changing Society through Personal Growth

-People are feeling as if everything is dire and hopeless in the world today.
-Yet so many people are stuck doing nothing.
+People feel as if everything is dire and hopeless in the world today.
+So many people are stuck doing nothing.
 The clue why so many people are stuck comes from the word: EVERYTHING.

 The biggest problem we face is examining social problems in a larger than life manner.